formspark/documentation/docs/setup/spam-protection.md

 conditions are true:

 - The submission is empty
-- The Botpoison check was unsuccessful
-- The captcha verification was unsuccessful
+- The spam protection verification was unsuccessful
 - The submission contains a honeypot

 ## Botpoison